 10James Ruse Reserve | Parramatta

 This is the largest water playground in the area and should easily keep little ones through to primary school kids splashing around for a while.
 The park contains seating, picnic tables and BBQs and a skate park.
 There is also a playground (only a little natural shade) with swings, slides, rockers and rope climbing tower.
-Unfortunately it’s the only water playground without permanent toilets, though Council does usually set up port-a-loos over summer.
-And parking can be difficult to find.
+Unfortunately it’s the only water playground without permanent toilets, but there are portaloos over summer.
+Parking can be difficult to find.

 11Bayview Park | Concord